Annual tasks for condo boards

-Keep your annual condo board tasks top of mind with our Annual Tasks for Condo Boards infographic.
+Keep your annual condo board tasks top of mind with our annual tasks for condo boards checklist.

-You’ve rung in the New Year, elections have come and gone, and your condo corporation has a brand-new board of directors.
-With so many responsibilities that fall to the board, it can be difficult to sort out where you should even start.
+With so many responsibilities that fall to your condominium or townhome board of directors, it can be difficult to sort out where you should even start.
 Let’s breakdown the crucial tasks your board needs to perform.

 First things first, regardless of if this is your first time on the board, you’re a seasoned condo board veteran, or you’re a member at large that has recently taken on a new role, it’s important to understand your role and the responsibilities that go along with it.
 But it’s more than just knowing what your role is, you need to understand the responsibilities of each of your fellow members as well in order to best work together.
 You should also familiarize yourself with how your property manager supports your condo board as they will be an important piece to successfully running your community.